ISISComputingGroup/ibex_developers_manual/Jenkins-Trouble-Shooting.md

 If the node has rebooted and/or installed updates then it may have removed `jenkins` from its ssh authority.
 You need to edit `/etc/ssh/sshd_config` (e.g. `sudo vi /etc/ssh/sshd_config` and add `jenkins` to the end of the `AllowGroups` line.
 Then run `sudo service sshd restart` on `sl7cloud`.
 You can then go to the webpage for `sl7cloud` on Jenkins and ask it to `relaunch agent` on the node.

-To log onto the node you need to ssh to its real hostname - you can get this by clicking on the `sl7cloud` node in jenkins, going to `configure` and then you will see a `<something>.nubes.stfc.ac.uk` hostname to use.
-Lop in with fed id, you should be able to sudo from your account.
+To log onto the node you need to `ssh` to its real hostname - you can get this by clicking on the `sl7cloud` node in jenkins, going to `configure` and then you will see a `<something>.nubes.stfc.ac.uk` hostname to use.
+Log in with fed id, authentication is via certificate.
+You should be able to sudo from your account.

 Log into the web page `https://cloud.stfc.ac.uk/` for an overview of all our VMs and `https://openstack.stfc.ac.uk/` for a more detailed management interface